CUG-URS/CHN6-CUG-Roads-Dataset/README.md

 If you have any problem in using the CHN6-CUG Roads Dataset, please contact: yanan.zhang@cug.edu.cn

 For any possible research collaboration, please contact Prof. Qiqi Zhu (zhuqq@cug.edu.cn).

+The homepage of our academic group is: http://grzy.cug.edu.cn/zhuqiqi/en/index.htm.